taustation-fan/taustation-fan.github.io/README.md

 Given that the result has an inverse dependency on player max stat value and that high-level players tend to have quite well developed stats, the conclusion is:

-**The stims are mostly useful to lower-level players only, and even then they are not that helpful.**
+**The stims are mostly useful if they match the player's tier, and even then they are only moderately helpful.**

 ### Stats Improvement